icsga/Yazz/README.md

 - Up to 7 instances per oscillator with frequency spreading
 - Oscillator sync
-- 2 independent filters with individual oscillator routing
+- 2 independent filters with individual oscillator routing (parallel, serial, bypassed)
 - Wavetable scanning
-- User wavetables
+- User wavetable import
+- Voice stereo spreading
-- Up to 16 modulation assignments
+- Up to 16 modulation assignments to almost all sound parameters
 - 2 LFOs per voice plus 2 global LFOs
 - 3 ADSR envelopes per voice, with adjustable slope
-- Delay (mono or ping pong)
+- Delay (mono or ping pong, BPM-synced)
 - 36 sets of MIDI controller assignments

 For a detailed description, have a look at the [manual in the doc folder](doc/manual.md).